To answer that question enjoy the below and I am sure you will agree Key West is one of the most unique locations for weddings and wedding guests!

 Custom House – Built in 1891, this stunning representation of Key West architecture has had many lives as the Key West Customs office, postal service, district courts, and United States Navy headquarters for their Caribbean and Gulf of Mexico operations.

-East Martello Art & Historical Society – Originally built by the United States Army in 1862 to protect Key West against a possible attack by the Confederate Army, today visitors can explore the property which is run by the Key West Art & Historical Society.
+East Martello Art & Historical Society – Originally built by the United States Army in 1862 to protect Key West against a possible attack by the Confederate Army, today visitors can explore the property, which is run by the Key West Art & Historical Society.

 Key West Cemetery – Sitting at the foot of Solares Hill in Old Town, the Key West Cemetery was established in 1847 after a hurricane washed out the Island’s original cemetery.